openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 OpenID Connect defines mechanisms by which an End-User can leverage an OpenID Provider (OP) to release identity information (such as authentication and claims) to a Relying Party (RP) which can act on that information.

-This specification extends OpenID Connect with the concept of a Self-Issued OpenID Provider (Self-Issued OP), an OP which is within the End-User’s local control.
+This specification extends OpenID Connect with the concept of a Self-Issued OpenID Provider (Self-Issued OP), an OP which is within the End-User’s control.
+Such a SIOP may purely reside on the user's device or may utilize cloud-based components operated by the user herself or by a 3rd party on-behalf of the user.
 End-Users can leverage Self-Issued OPs to authenticate themselves and present claims directly to the RPs.
-This allows users to interact with RPs directly, without relying on third-party providers or requiring the End-User to operate their own hosted OP infrastructure.
+This allows users to interact with RPs directly with a higher degree of control over their identity data then in the case of a 3rd party OP.

 {mainmatter}